minkcv/keyframe3d/docs/README.md

 The name 'Keyframe3D' is used to refer to the animation editor.
 The name 'Keyframe3D Player' is used to refer to the animation player.

+## Key Concepts

+An animation has a length in frames, and is played at a framerate (frames per second).
+A scene contains a tree of nodes.
+Nodes can be cameras, models, walls, or empty.
+Nodes have a transform in 3D space consisting of a position and rotation.
+Nodes can be children of other nodes and inherit the transforms of their parents.
+Keyframes are data at a specific time that is used to determine the transform of nodes in the scene.
+A node's transform is determined by the keyframes with data for that node at the current time, a time before and after, or a time before or after.
+If a node has a keyframe with data for it at the current time, then it's transform is the data in the keyframe.
+If a node has a keyframe with data for it before and after the current time, then it's transform is interpolated between the two keyframe's data.
+If a node has no keyframes with data for it then it has the default local transform (position: origin, rotation: facing toward -Z).
+A scene can have multiple cameras but the camera used at a specific time is dependent on the key camera set in the current or most recent keyframe.
+Different cameras can have different field of views, but the aspect ratio of the animation is fixed.

 ## Welcome Screen

 A welcome screen will be displayed the first time you open Keyframe3D.
 It has links to this documentation, sample projects, Line3D, and other resources.